LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Experiment

 \subsection{Experiment Setup}

 In our experiments, for closed-source models, we choose GPT-4o-mini~\citep{openai-gpt-4o-mini} and GPT-4o, while for open-source models, we select DeepSeek-V3~\citep{deepseekai2024deepseekv3technicalreport}, Llama3.1-8B-Instruct~\citep{grattafiori2024llama3herdmodels}, and Qwen3-8B~\citep{qwen3technicalreport}.
 For tasks employing automatic evaluation, we adopt GPT-4o as the evaluator.
 Under the base setting, we compare a broader range of advanced open-source and closed-source models.
-We have currently evaluated the performance of GPT-5~\citep{openai-gpt-5} and plan to include additional models in future experiments.
+For comparison, we have the performance of GPT-5~\citep{openai-gpt-5}, Qwen3-14B and Qwen3-32B under the Base setting.